mfloriani/SDL_BSM/README.md

 # SDL_BSM
-Game prototype developed as part of a gamedev postgraduation course at PUCPR in 2018.
+Game prototype developed as part of a gamedev postgraduation course in 2018.

 # Tech
 * C++